 The disclosure requirements associated with a Regulation A+ offering are undeniably more stringent than for a Regulation D or Regulation CF offering, and the related financial costs are normally higher as well.
 But as an offset to these increased costs, the SEC allows Regulation A+ filers to submit their Form 1-A for confidential review.
 This measure of confidentiality allows companies to “test the waters” and build a following prior to publicly filing their offering statement for final SEC qualification.
 There is an additional caveat; in order to make use of Regulation A+, you must not only be a company organized in the United States or Canada, but you must also maintain your base of operations in that country as well.
-Despite the demands these conditions may place on foreign-based companies, the attorneys at International Blockchain Legal have the comprehensive understanding of the Regulation A+ environment needed to help you plan, structure, file and qualify your Regulation A+ ICO while limiting your costs and maximizing your chances for a successful offering.
+Despite the demands these conditions may place on foreign-based companies, the team of attorneys in IBC’s network have the comprehensive understanding of the Regulation A+ environment needed to help you plan, structure, file and qualify your Regulation A+ ICO while limiting your costs and maximizing your chances for a successful offering.

 Tier 1 and Tier 2 Offerings Under Regulation A+